arjunkomath/TurboWire/apps/server/README.md

 ### GET `/health`

-This is a GET endpoint that can be used to check the health of the server.
+Endpoint that can be used to check the health of the server.